-Police, FBI looking for boyfriend of Gabby Petito, who disappeared during their cross-country road trip
+Family says Laundrie is now missing; Petito still not found

-NORTH PORT, Fla. — Police in Florida said late Friday that they are working with the FBI to locate 23-year-old Brian Laundrie, a person of interest in the disappearance of his girlfriend, Gabrielle “Gabby” Petito.
+NORTH PORT, Fla.
+(AP) — Police in Florida said late Friday that they are working with the FBI to locate 23-year-old Brian Laundrie, a person of interest in the disappearance of his girlfriend, Gabrielle “Gabby” Petito.

 North Port police said in a statement that Laundrie’s family told officers they haven’t seen him since Tuesday.
 Police said the conversation Friday evening was the first time they’d spoken with the Laundries in detail about the case, and that the meeting came at the family’s request.
 An attorney for the family called FBI investigators and said they wanted to talk about Laundrie’s disappearance, police said.